jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 ---
-title: The working programmer's guide to setting up a Haskell project
+title: The working programmer's guide to setting up Haskell projects
 date: 2021-01-28
 tags: haskell nix project cabal hls
 abstract: How to set up a Haskell project using Haskell.nix